Romanian Socialist Party (2003)

 After absorbing the United Left Party in 2009, the party merged into the Socialist Alternative Party in late 2013.
 In late 2014, the merged party changed its name to the Socialist Party of Romania, replacing the party of the same name defunct since 2013.
-The unregistered present-day Romanian Communist Party (PCR; which has since gained registration after changing its name to the Communitarian Party of Romania) had argued that the PSR is a pseudo-communist party.
+The unregistered present day Romanian Communist Party (PCR; which has since gained registration after changing its name to the Communitarian Party of Romania) had argued that the PSR is a pseudo-communist party.

 The then-PAS decided to rename itself the Romanian Communist Party at an extraordinary party congress in July 2010, placing itself in the tradition of the party of the same name founded in 1921.
 The renaming was however rejected by the Bucharest tribunal.

 In 2013, it won 34 local seats.
 The party is led by a 165-member National Committee, a 60-member Directive Committee and a 60-member Executive Bureau.
 PSR was a founding member of the Party of the European Left.

 Ideology

-Unlike its predecessor - the Socialist Party of Labour, the Romanian Socialist Party is more progressive on social issues, supporting socialist feminism.
-However, much like its predecessor, it is nationalist and supports Communism nostalgia.
+Unlike its predecessor, the Socialist Party of Labour, the Romanian Socialist Party is more progressive on social issues, supporting socialist feminism.
+However, much like its predecessor, it is nationalist and supports communist nostalgia.

-The Party supports Romanian membership in the European Union, and even calls for European federalism.
-However, it strongly rejects the Romanian membership in NATO.
+The party is against the current form of the European Union, considering it has brought Romania more negative consequences, and it rather suggests a Europe of Nations that would also include Russia. and even calls for European federalism.
+Naturally, as most communist parties, it strongly rejects the Romanian membership in NATO.